No Risk Low Vision Promise

 Some things can't be rushed

 I have had a couple of low vision patients recently who both commented on the length of time that I spent with them doing the low vision evaluation.
-The patient yesterday came to me from Maryland.
+One came to me from Maryland.
 Over the 5 years that he has had macular degeneration his vision has reached the point that he requires someone to do his driving and has given up some of the very detailed work that he has done in his hobby of making reproductions of antique furniture.
 His occupation requires that he use blueprints often.
 His, off the shelf, hand magnifier was not helping him much with the blueprints.
 He had been seen many times by the doctors at Johns Hopkins and at the National Retina Institute.
 One had recommended that he begin to learn braile.

 I spent well over an hour with him, carefully evaluating his vision with various low vision devices.
 The end result was that when he receives his low vision glasses in a few weeks he will be able to easily read his blue prints, see TV better and be able to drive safer.
 The same glasses that help with the blueprints will help him with the fine details of furniture making.